Karlcxu/KarlChoiReviews/_posts/1891-12-01-Basketball.md

 ### Overall: 4/5 (Good)

-*Notes: A solid sport that many people enjoy, including myself.
-Hard to play when snowing though.*
+*Notes: A solid sport for the able-bodied.
+Is hurt by the need for judges/referees and many people in one area.*

-*Reviewed on 1/30/2019 - Updated on 6/22/2019*
+*Reviewed on 1/30/2019 - Updated on 3/28/2020*